babbadeckl/HackTheBox-Writeups/Lame/README.md

         WORKGROUP            LAME
 ```

-Obviously we have full read and write access to the `tmp` share.
+Apparently we have full read and write access to the `tmp` share.

 ```
 └──╼ $ smbclient //10.129.72.52/tmp